mcfixstuff/Point-Of-Sale-Database/README.md

         }
         ?>

-5. Ensure your data was entered into the database.
-Enter the following command in mySQL Workbench to see your data:
+6. Ensure your data was entered into the database.
+Enter the following command in MySQL Workbench to see your data:

         SELECT * FROM USERS;

 To give database access to other users:

     Have the user give you their IP address.
 Under "Networking" in the Azure database, create a new firewall rule name.
-    Enter the IP address under Start IP address and End IP address.
+    Enter the IP address under the Start IP address and End IP address.
     From the admin user's account in MySQL Workbench, run the command: CREATE USER 'username'@'%' IDENTIFIED BY 'password' Then run the command: GRANT ALL PRIVILEGES ON database_name.* TO 'username'@'%' This will create the username and password for the user, and give the user access to view and edit the database in Workbench.
     Now the user will do the following:
-        Go to mySQL Workbench and select the + sign.
+        Go to MySQL Workbench and select the + sign.
         Enter a name for the connection in the Connection name field.
         Select Standard (TCP/IP) as the Connection Type.
         Leave port # as 3306